Photo by Dietmar Rabich

 Price: €350–2,500/night | Location: Van Baerlestraat 27, Museum Quarter

-Conservatorium Hotel occupies the extraordinary 1898 State Music Conservatory — the grand central hall (the extraordinary atrium of the former music school, converted to the hotel’s central space with a glass roof added to create the most extraordinary hotel interior in Amsterdam), the excellent Brasserie Akira Back (the finest Korean-Japanese restaurant in Amsterdam), and the excellent spa.
+Conservatorium Hotel occupies the 1898 State Music Conservatory.
+The grand central hall — the atrium of the former music school, converted to the hotel’s central space with a glass roof added — is the most dramatic hotel interior in Amsterdam.
+Add the Brasserie Akira Back (Amsterdam’s leading Korean-Japanese restaurant) and an excellent spa.
 The position between the Rijksmuseum and the Van Gogh Museum (the two finest museums in the Netherlands) is genuinely convenient.

 Hotel V Nesplein — Design Affordable